Blue dacnis

-The blue dacnis or turquoise honeycreeper (Dacnis cayana) is a small passerine bird.
-This member of the tanager family is found from Nicaragua to Panama, on Trinidad, and in South America south to Bolivia and northern Argentina.
-It is widespread and often common, especially in parts of its South American range.
+The blue dacnis or turquoise honeycreeper (Dacnis cayana) is a small passerine bird in the family Thraupidae, the tanagers and allies.
+It is found in Central America from Honduras to Panama, on Trinidad, and in every mainland South American country except Chile and Uruguay.

 Taxonomy

-In 1760, the French zoologist Mathurin Jacques Brisson included a description of the blue dacnis in his Ornithologie based on a specimen collected in Cayenne in French Guiana.
+In 1760, the French zoologist Mathurin Jacques Brisson included a description of the blue dacnis in his Ornithologie based on a specimen collected in "Cayenne" (French Guiana).
 He used the French name Le Pepit bleu de Cayenne and the Latin name Sylvia cayanensis caerulea.
-Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
+Although Brisson coined Latin names, these do not conform to the binomial system and are not recognized by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition he added 240 species that had been previously described by Brisson.
 One of these was the blue dacnis.
-Linnaeus included a terse description, coined the binomial name Motacilla cayana and cited Brisson's work.
-The specific name cayana is from Cayenne.
+Linnaeus included a terse description, coined the binomial Motacilla cayana and cited Brisson's work.
+The specific epithet cayana is from Cayenne.
 This species is now placed in the genus Dacnis that was introduced in 1816 by the French naturalist Georges Cuvier with the blue dacnis as the type species.